stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 Applying these upgrades to the Stacks blockchain requires a consensus-breaking network upgrade, in this case, a hard fork.
 Like other such changes, this will require a new Stacks epoch.
 In this SIP, we will refer to this new epoch as Stacks 3.1.

 The _current_ STX emission schedule is presented as follows.
 Note that the **first STX halving is in December 2024**.
-The tail emission after the final halving in 2050 would be 125 STX per block, and due to the increased block production rate under Nakamoto (144 blocks per day vs the previous 122), the total supply at that time is projected to be 1,829,119,597 STX, which exceeds the accepted supply cap of 1,818,000,000 STX (0.61% higher).
+The tail emission after the final halving in 2050 would be 125 STX per block.

 | Coinbase Reward Phase | Bitcoin Height | Approx Date | STX Supply at Block | STX Reward | Annual Inflation |
 |--------------------|----------------|----------------------|-------------------|------------|-----------------|